dentolize/dentolize-coding-challenge-frontend-restapi/README.md

 ### Routing

 5. Implement routing using react-router.
 The application should have two routes:
-   - `/:` Displays the customer list.
+   - `/` Displays the customer list.
    - `/customer/:id` Displays the details of a specific customer based on their id.
+   - `/customer/new` Displays a form to add a new customer.

 ### Add New Customer